hivesolutions/remotia/README.md

 # Remotia System

-Infra-structure for the automation of common admin task that uses remote SSH sessions to perform commands on remote machines.
+Infra-structure for the automation of common admin tasks that uses remote SSH sessions to perform commands on remote machines.

 ## Installation